xapple/gefes/README.md

  * [prokka](http://www.vicbioinformatics.com/software.prokka.shtml) version 1.10 providing ``prokka`` (itself requires rnammer, aragorn, prodigal, barrnap, signalp and tbl2asn)
  * [LaTeX](https://www.tug.org/texlive/) version `TeX Live 2014` providing ``xelatex``.

-These can take some time to install and unfortunately we can't package them with our project !
+These can take some time to install and unfortunately we can't package them with our project!
 Hopefully, some of them are already installed on your server or can be accessed via a module system.
-Then there are a few that are bundeled with the repository or are obtained with `pip`:
+Then, there are a few that are bundled within this repository or are obtained with `pip`:

  * [Ray](http://sourceforge.net/projects/denovoassembler/) version 2.3.1 providing ``ray231`` (included in repository)
  * [Picard Tools](http://broadinstitute.github.io/picard/) version 1.101 providing ``MarkDuplicates.jar`` (included in repository)